 A woman in Ecuador was mistakenly declared dead.
 A doctor says these cases are rare

-It was a shocking story that made headlines across the globe this week: A woman in Ecuador named Bella Montoya was declared dead but later surprised family members gathered for her wake when she showed signs of life from her coffin.
+It was a shocking story that made headlines across the globe: A woman in Ecuador named Bella Montoya was declared dead but later surprised family members gathered for her wake when she showed signs of life from her coffin.

 "It gave us all a fright," Montoya's son, Gilberto Barbera, told The Associated Press.